The What, the Why, and the How of 0xBitcoin

 When it comes to token distribution there is the “single party” method where it’s just you and the code (mining), or you have to rely on some trusted third party for the distribution of that asset (ICO or airdrop).
 Time and time again we’ve seen this last method lead to scams and outright theft.
 You can fake email addresses, you can fake account holders, hell, you can even fake people.
 You can’t fake hashpower.

 It’s worth mentioning that there are other “Bitcoin like” tokens on the Ethereum platform.
 In an almost ironic way these all fail to replicate the core tenets of Bitcoin.
 At best they’re like Bitcoin in stats and name alone.
 They are not minable and thus they are not trustless nor decentralized.
-Unlike 0xBitcoin, they were all created at once and distributed using one of the methods just mentioned above.
+(UPDATE: since this article was written one of these tokens has already fallen prey to a dev exit scam…) Unlike 0xBitcoin, they were all created at once and distributed using one of the methods just mentioned above.

 Just to make the point a little more clear: